 All athletes run the risk of damaging their knees.
 Soccer is one sport with high rates of knee injuries.
 In one study, up to 35 percent of professional soccer players suffered from recurrent knee injuries.

-Soccer players are likely to suffer from several different types of knee injuries.
+Leeds Physiotherapist Elliot Stead from Sano Physiotherapy says soccer players are likely to suffer from several different types of knee injuries.
 Most are caused by the quick stops, pivots, falls, awkward landings, and collisions that happen during the games.
 These moves cause problems like meniscus and ACL tears.
 Other common soccer injuries include tendonitis, patella instability, and MCL tears.
 Many of the injuries end up requiring surgery to repair them.

 Injuries are common because the games last so long and involve so much movement.
 They are also common because field conditions can be problematic.
 Some fields are slippery or have lumps and pits that encourage accidents.